opf/openproject/docs/user-guide/agile-boards/README.md

 ## Create a new Board

-You can create as many Agile Boards in a project as you need and configure them to your needs.
+You can create as many Agile boards in a project as you need and configure them to your needs.
 First, you need to create a new Boards view.
 If you haven't done so yet, [activate the Boards module](../projects/project-settings/modules) within your project.
 Also, we recommend to verify [Roles and Permissions](../../system-admin-guide/users-permissions/roles-permissions/) within your system's Administration.

 Click on the green **+Board** button to create a new Board view.